holmanb/gig-finder/README.md

 gigfinder
 ==========

-*A perl utility for creating job opportunities*
+*A perl utility for finding job opportunities*

 gigfinder is a simple tool - you give it it job search profiles, and it sends them to you.
 By default it runs as a process once, but by default it will only send you links to jobs that you have not yet been sent